XindiShang/three-journey/README.md

 })
 ```
 - Update Physics(Cannon.js) world in the tick function by calling `world.step()`.
+- Update the mesh by copying the position of the Physics(Cannon.js) world body.
 - Physics world can only rotate by using `Quaternion`: `body.quaternion.setFromAxisAngle(axis, angle)`.

 ### 3. Contact Materials